You're on the list

 For monthly cleaning, wipe the furniture down or vacuum it with the soft brush attachment.

-For seasonal cleaning, use a cleaning solution (ingredients are listed above) or a wicker cleaner.
+For seasonal cleaning, use an outdoor furniture cleaner or a wicker cleaner.
 With a soft-bristled brush, move gently in a circular motion to loosen and remove any grime between the woven patterns.
 Thoroughly rinse the furniture down with clean water or a hose.
 Pat down excess water and let it dry in the sun or a well-ventilated area.

 For wicker pieces with a lacquer finish, we recommend putting on a new coat of paste wax after they are clean and dry to maintain water resistance.